-The Series 2008F Bonds will be issued to provide funds, together with other available funds, to refund the Refunded Bonds.
+The Series 2009A-1 Bonds will be issued to provide funds, together with other available funds, to refund all or a portion of the Refunded Bonds.
 The Refunded Bonds were issued by the Authority to refund certain outstanding Prior Agency Bonds and certain Prior Authority Bonds issued by the Authority to finance mental health services facilities for use by the Department.
 Through such refunding, the mental health services facilities previously financed with proceeds of the Prior Agency Bonds and the Prior Authority Bonds were refinanced and became State Facilities constituting a part of the State Project for use by the Department.
-Supplemental Financing Agreement No. 12 (State Project) identifies the mental health services facilities to be refinanced with the proceeds of the Series 2008F Bonds and which are State Facilities.
-See "PART 4 - THE PLAN OF REFUNDING."
+Supplemental Financing Agreement No. 12-1 (State Project) identifies the mental health services facilities to be refinanced with the proceeds of the Series 2009A-1 Bonds and which are State Facilities.
+See "PART 5 - THE PLAN OF REFUNDING."